RandomDude101Offical/DumbP3D/README.md

 - I recommend using 4.3 as its where the source was made.
 ## What do i do with this piece of garbage?
 idk make a fork and make your own version of dp3d
+### Additional Information
+- The main game scene is game.tscn